Cannabis has different nutrient requirements from strain to strain and particularly during the vegetative and flowering periods.

 Mixing Growing Medium (soil)

-There are many commercially available soil mixes on the market that have been specifically developed for growing Medical Cannabis for both indoor and outdoor crops.
-These can be easily found on the Internet or at the local grow supply store.
+There are many commercially available soil mixes on the market that have been specifically developed for growing cannabis both indoor and outdoor.
+These can be easily found online or at the local grow supply store.

 50% Premium Potting Soil

 Add more if a deficiency occurs in flowering.
 It is highly doubtful that it will, but if it does, use a diluted foliar feed.

 1 cup Dolomite Lime

 The use of a particle or dust mask is highly recommended to avoid breathing in clouds of dust.